 - Is a desirable type and size for their household;

 - Is located with easy access to basic needs (jobs, schools, food, health care, and cultural experiences) via walking, biking, or public transit;

 - Is of sufficient quality to ensure the health, safety, and enjoyment of its residents;

 - Meets residents’ special needs, including senior care, ADA-accessibility, recovery housing, and housing for people who are homeless, etc.; and

 - Is made available regardless of race, religion, sex, sexual orientation, gender identity, age, national origin, pregnancy, disability, or status of citizenship, family, and military service

-The Commission receives staff support from the Town and Village Community Development Departments and other departments as needed.
+The Commission receives staff support from both Town and City Community Development Departments and other departments as needed.